What Matters To Health Care Voters: 5 Voices From New Hampshire

 Eventually the issue cleared up, which means it was likely he did have a stone, but Kiefner says the thing that sticks with him is that the patient "was not willing or able to come up with those funds to pay for that test."

-Randy Hayes: We need 'an incremental approach' to change
+Randy Hayes: We need "an incremental approach" to change

 Randy Hayes is another retired physician.
 In fact, he and Kiefer have been friends for over 35 years, treating the same community in Concord, N.H.
 They even served as each other's personal physician.
 Now they lead a health care working group for a progressive organization called the Kent Street Coalition.